UBC-CIC/Quantum-AI/docs/deploymentGuide.md

 ### Step 1: Build AWS Amplify App

 1. Log in to AWS console, and navigate to **AWS Amplify**.
 You can do so by typing `Amplify` in the search bar at the top.
-2. From `All apps`, click `quantumAI-amplify`.
+2. From `All apps`, click the app with the prefix you specified in deployment.
+For example`QuantumAI-production-amplify`.
 3. Then click `main` under `branches`
 4. Click `run job` and wait for the build to complete.
 5. You now have access to the `Amplify App ID` and the public domain name to use the web app.

 ### Step 2: Change Redirects

-1. Click back to navigate to `quamtumAI-amplify/Overview`
+1. Click back to navigate to `QuantumAI-production-amplify/Overview`
 2. In the left side bar click   `Rewrites and Redirects` under `Hosting`
 3. Click `manage redirects` on the top right
 4. Click `add rewrite`